zb15/NetVizCorpy/README.md

 This function takes two arguments and returns 4 dataframes in a dictionary (even if any of the dataframe is empty).

 The *first* argument needs to be a list of unique IDs starting with Q, that could be matched and used for query WikiData.
-The *second* one have 4 values in the argument to specify what level of each relations the user is interested.
-By default it is set to (5,5,5,5), and in that case could just add the first args.
+The *second* one has 4 values in the argument to specify what level of each relation the user is interested in.
+By default it is set to (5,5,5,5), and in that case just the first args could be added.
 The levels could be specified as >0 integers.
 Beyond 5 levels in case big corporations it could take several minutes to return the results.
-The first position is to get parent companies, the second position is still upward relation, is to get owned by relations.
+The first position is to get parent companies, the second position is still upward relation, is to get who the companies are owned by.
 For example if User only interested in upwards relations for 3 levels of the chosen companies, then it could be specified as (3,3,0,0).
-The last two position is for to get subsidiaries and owner of relations.
+The last two position is for getting subsidiaries and owner of relations.

 ### Function 3. **visualise_b2b_network(final_df)**

 The **visualise_b2b_network()** function has 2 steps at the moment.
 The 1st step (with *clean_and_join(p_df, ob_df, s_df, oo_df)* function) is to clean the 4 datasets and join them together into one dataframe.
-It can take up to several minutes depending on the dataset sizes, and that is one of the reason these steps are separated (it could also be used for other tasks not just visualising the network).
+It can take up to several minutes depending on the dataset sizes, and that is one of the reason these steps are separated (the joined dataset could also be used for other analytical purposes, not just visualising the network).
 The WikiData requires lots of cleaning, handling duplicates etc. and comments are included within the code file.
 It covers the following main cleaning processes (with assumptions):

-*   drop duplicates from each datasets (beyond exact same records):
+*   drop duplicates from each dataset (beyond exact same records):

       *   if proportion has values for both 'authorised capital' and 'voting interest' then only 'authorised capital' is kept;
       *   the record with the most recent date is kept, the older one(s) dropped;
-      *   match the industries (it could result in duplicates the same pair with exactly same values for each column except the randomness that could happen when there are more than one industry is listed for either or both of the companies);
+      *   match the industries (it could result in duplicates the same pair with exactly the same values for each column except the randomness that could happen when there are more than one industry listed for either or both of the companies);

 *   mark those records that has an end date with a value of "4" in the proportion column in order to differentiate them on the graph

 *   mark parent relations (where no proportion is known) with a value of "2" for visualisation purposes

-*   mark those proportions that not know values with a value of "3" for the same purpose as before
+*   the proportions whose values are unknown are marked with a value of "3" for the same purpose as before

 *   in case a company has more than one industry, then based on the most frequent industries in the ecosystem of the queried companies, the most frequent ones will be used for visualisation purposes (but all industries will be listed next to the company name once User hover over the node)